ITBE-Lab/MA/README.md

     --Z_Drop_Inversions <int> [100]                Check for an inversion, if the running score during dynamic programming drops faster than <val>.

+Minimizer options:
+    -k, --Minimizer_Size <int> [15]                Compute Minimizers with a size of <val>nt.
+A Minimizer index is built for the specific k and w chosen during index generation; To change the minimizer size or window size, a separate index has to be built.
+'Seeding Technique' has to be set to minimizers in order to use this.

+    -w, --Minimizer_Window_Size <int> [10]         Compute Minimizers using a window of <val>nt.
+Two consecutive minimizers can be at most w-k nt apart.
+                                                   See 'Minimizer Size' for further information.
 ```

 ## Thanks ...